The payment is not awarded for the condition itself but is based on how much it affects your ability to do everyday tasks.

 Tom Farquhar, benefits information specialist at disability equality charity Scope, told the Big Issue: “Life costs a lot more when you’re disabled, and PIP is a benefit to help with those extra costs, whether someone is in work or not.

-“Scope’s research shows disabled households on average would need an extra £1,010 every month to have the same living standards.
-The government’s plan to cut disability benefits will have a disastrous impact for huge numbers of disabled people.”
+“Scope’s research shows disabled households on average would need an extra £1,010 every month to have the same living standards,” he said, adding that any potential cuts to the benefit could have a “disastrous impact for huge numbers of disabled people.”

 Samuel Thomas, senior policy advisor at anti-poverty charity Z2K, added that while PIP is intended to “cover the extra costs disabled people have as a result of their disabilities”, in practice, it often “ends up being used for the basic essentials”.